6455robloxtv/BonkeyWORLD-Unlaggy-Version/README.md

-# BonziWORLD
+# bonziworld.com-edited

-Just made a revival of the BonziWORLD classic v1.4.2 server.
+Just an random BonziWORLD server.
-New shoutouts to:
-- HeyJoeWay
-- Seamus
-- Loliest Huhytre
-- DonutScout
-- BonziCITIZEN
-- and so much more
-- No shoutouts for bw.org assholes because they are responible for contributing to the hell hole named bonziworld.org

-This shitty server i made should be used by bonziworld.com users, i hope.
+This should be for bonziworld.com users i hope.

-I am sorry if this server doesn't have rules.
-I want users to be careful.

 ## Dependencies
 - Node.js and npm
 - Ruby